anoshenko/rui/README.md

 ### "content" property

-The "content" property (constant Сontent) defines an array of child Views.
+The "content" property (constant Content) defines an array of child Views.
 Interface Get function always returns []View for the given property.

 The following 5 data types can be passed as the value of the "content" property: